Services Prices Tax Records Super Business Structures FamilyAssist Sole Trader Start a Business Rental Property

 Example:

-Charlie is a sales representative who visits clients at various locations and cities.
-Charlie has kept a log book for 12 weeks which shows his work travel is 95%.
-Charlie purchased a Toyota Hilux which has a 2 litre engine on 01/07/2014 for $25,000 which he financed through a hire purchase chattel mortgage at an interest rate of 6%.
-His odometer reading on 30 June 2022 was 25,000 kms and his car does 500 kms on a 55 litre tank of petrol.
+James is a carpenter and carries bulky equipment to and from work as there is no secure lock up on site.
+James has kept a log book for 12 weeks which shows his work travel is 95%.
+James purchased a Toyota Hilux which has a 2 litre engine on 01/07/2019 for $25,000 which he financed through a hire purchase chattel mortgage at an interest rate of 6%.
+His odometer reading on 30 June 2024 was 25,000 kms and his car does 500 kms on a 55 litre tank of petrol.
 The average cost for petrol in QLD was $1.95 per litre.

 Method 1 - Log Book